 What we know about Animal Crossing: New Horizons

 Appealing to your desire to get away from it all, the infamous raccoon and real estate tycoon has now sold you a Nook Inc. Deserted Island Getaway Package, although said package only comes with the barest of necessities to survive on the island – a tent, a lamp and a camper bed.
 Once you’ve pitched up, it’s up to you to build a life from the ground up using the natural resources you’ll find on the island.

-Yep, Animal Crossing: New Horizons has slipped from 2019 into next year - the game will now be releasing on 20th March 2020.
-The devs have stated that it would be a "disservice" to fans to release it in a rushed state.
-While this is disappointing for people who hoped to be playing it over the holiday season, we’re sure fans would rather wait a little longer than have the developers burn themselves out or rush Animal Crossing to Switch when it isn’t quite ready.
-We don’t know about you, but our backlog is positively bursting – there’s plenty to be getting on with in the meantime, so another few months isn’t the end of the world.
+Yep, Animal Crossing: New Horizons slipped from 2019 into this year - the game will now be releasing on 20th March.
+The devs stated that it would be a "disservice" to fans to release it in a rushed state.
+While this was disappointing for people who hoped to be playing it over the holiday season, we’re sure fans would rather wait a little longer than have the developers burn themselves out or rush Animal Crossing to Switch when it isn’t quite ready.
+We don’t know about you, but our backlog is positively bursting – there’s plenty to be getting on with in the meantime.
+And March is getting

 You start from scratch

 Rather than arriving in a pre-existing village, you’ll be starting from absolutely nothing in Animal Crossing: New Horizons.
 Speaking on the Nintendo Treehouse Livestream, developers Aya Kyogoku and Hisashi Nogami said they wanted to give players the opportunity to build everything from scratch, as opposed to arriving in a pre-built town.
 This means you’ll be able to choose the exact location of amenities on your island, but there’s a lot of work to do before we get to that stage…